aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 III.
 Now I will create will two lambda functions to extract data from SAP systems based on user query.

-- `SAP-Odata-URL-Generation` -This lambda executes the business logic to generate Odata URL based on the user queries with the help of LLM supported by schema details from the knowledge base and host details from AWS secrets manager.
+- `SAP-Odata-URL-Generation` -This lambda executes the business logic to generate Odata URL based on the user queries with the help of LLM supported by schema details from the Bedrock Knowledge Bases and host details from AWS secrets manager.
 - `SAP-Sales-Order-Query` - This Lambda function executes the core business logic for retrieving data from the SAP system.
 It utilizes the OData URL provided by the SAP-Odata-URL-Generation lambda and securely accesses system credentials stored in AWS Secrets Manager.
 The function then processes the fetched data, leveraging LLM through bedrock, and finally presents the structured information to the Bedrock agent for further use.

 I have considered the below inputs while creating the functions, while keeping all other settings at their default values.